Kavi6981/oss.github.io/README.md

 # oss.github.io
-This is a repository for OSS
+This is a repository for OSS and other uses also.
+Hope you like it